-H-400 Post Eligibility
+H-400 Post-Eligibility

-The eligibility groups Nursing Facility, Assisted Living Facility, PACE recipients in a nursing facility and individuals receiving waiver services in an Adult Family Home require certain procedures to complete the determination of eligibility.
+The eligibility groups Nursing Facility, Assisted Living Facility, PACE recipients in a nursing facility, and PACE recipients in the community who have met income eligibility by establishing a Miller Income Trust all require certain procedures to complete the determination of eligibility.
 These eligibility procedures are explained in the following sections.

-H-401 Income Eligibility Determination for the Institutionalized Spouse (IS)
+H-401 Income Eligibility Determination for the Institutionalized Spouse (IS) MS Manual 07/01/20

 Income eligibility for the IS will be determined in general following the procedures in MS H-402-430.
-Gross income of the IS cannot exceed the current LTC income limit in determining eligibility, unless an income trust has been established.
+Gross income of the IS cannot exceed the current Long-Term Services and Supports (LTSS) income limit in determining eligibility, unless an income trust has been established.
 Income of the Community Spouse (CS) will not be deemed to the IS in any month or partial month of institutionalization.
 If an IS is receiving full SSI payment for the first three months of institutionalization, the SSI payment will be disregarded as income.
+Refer to MS H-420.